apache/doris-website/community/how-to-contribute/trino-connector-developer-guide.md

     explain:
     - `type` ：The type of catalog, here we must set it to `trino-connector`.
-    - `connector.name`、`kafka.table-names`、`kafka.nodes`、`kafka.table-description-dir` The following four properties are derived from trino, refer to: [Kafka connector](https://trino.io/docs/current/connector/kafka.html#configuration)
+    - `trino.connector.name`、`trino.kafka.table-names`、`trino.kafka.nodes`、`trino.kafka.table-description-dir` The following four properties are derived from trino, refer to: [Kafka connector](https://trino.io/docs/current/connector/kafka.html#configuration)

     Different Connector plug-ins should set different properties.
 You can refer to the official trino documentation: [Connectors](https://trino.io/docs/current/connector.html#connector--page-root)